isb-cgc/readthedocs/docs/source/sections/gcp-info/WorkflowWithGCSFUSE.rst

 ===========================================================================

-This guide recommended your VM created with: **Ubuntu 16.04 LTS**, and with **Allow full access to all Cloud APIs** option.
+This guide recommends your VM be created with: **Ubuntu 16.04 LTS**, and with the **Allow full access to all Cloud APIs** option.

 .. note:: it's very important to have a VM big enough, or your gcsfuse will not mount properly.

 Step 2: installing gcsfuse
 ==========================
-The following codes can be used to install gcsfuse
+The following commands can be used to install gcsfuse:
 ::

    $ sudo -i